jclo/es6lib/README.md

 [![NPM install][npm-install-image]][npm-install-url]

-ES6lib is a template for writing ES6 Javascript libraries that run on both Node.js and ECMAScript 2015 (ES6) compliant browsers.
+ES6lib is a template for writing ES6 Javascript libraries and ES6 modules that run on both Node.js and ECMAScript 2015 (ES6) compliant browsers.

-ES6lib encapsulates all the library contents inside an UMD module.
-You can ship your entire library inside a unique file and you can minify it.
+The ES6lib build produces two libraries:

+  * a library packaged in an UMD module that could be used on both the browser and Node.js,
+  * a library packaged as an ES6 module that can be imported with the keyword `import` (import ES6lib from '../../es6lib.mjs').

 This template does not include a transpiler like babel or a module bundler like browserify/webpack or rollup.
 It relies on Gulp to build your library from the source files.
 Thus, it keeps your library pure (without extra code due to the transpiler or the module bundler).